tdore92/sei-project-2/README.md

 <h1>Overview</h1>

-<p>Our second GA project was done in pairs- using a public API, within 24 hours, we built a react application with the option to utilise a router and several pages.
+<p>Our second GA project was done in pairs- using a public API, within 24 hours, we built a React application with the option to utilise a router and several pages.
 Craig and I decided on creating a Brewdog related webpage to show the brands products.</p>

+<a href="">Visit our Brewdog app here.</a>

 <h2>Brief</h2>